tobanw/tobanw.github.io/index.md

 permalink: /
 ---

-I'm a Data Scientist at [Uber Freight][uberfreight], where I work as an economics specialist, optimizing pricing and matching for the Uber Freight marketplace.
+I'm an Economist at [Instacart][instacart], where my work is focused on the intersection of economics, econometrics, and machine learning.
 I have a PhD in Economics from the University of Pennsylvania, where [my research][dissertation] centered on the empirical study of marriage markets using equilibrium search & matching models.
 I'm also an [Insight Data Science][insight] alum (Summer 2017, Silicon Valley).